supernelis/workshop-renovating-legacy-codebase/StepsTowardsGoldenMaster.md

   Through experimentation and studying the code we found  that 0 till 6 players and specific seeds kills the maximal amount of mutants.
 The java seeds are 3 and 5.
 Javascript seeds are 3, 5, 7, 77.

   Even with approval testing with all combinations you will probably not be able to cover `for (int i = 0; i < 50; i++) {`.
 As it is in the initialisation of the questions, lets ignore it for now.

+  And for javascript mutation testing, Array(6) does not differ from Array(), as all Arrays are unlimited.
+It is safe to ignore.

   </p>
 </details>